-In 1885, the German Empire had also quickly secured a place in the sun in the northern Pacific.
-For the British, it was clear that the eastern part of New Guinea was naturally part of their sphere of interest.
-The administration in Australia was already about to take possession of the vast area east of Dutch Guinea, but the government in London put the brakes on.
+In 1885, the German Empire quickly secured a place in the northern Pacific sun.
+It was clear that the eastern part of New Guinea was naturally part of their sphere of interest for the British.
+The administration in Australia was already about to take possession of the vast area east of Dutch Guinea, but London’s government put the brakes on it.
 They were busy there with the annexation of Egypt.
 And who would be interested in New Guinea, believed the then colonial minister of the Empire, Edward Stanley, Earl of Derby?
 German New Guinea Passport

 The Germans had it because planters from the Reich were already active there.
 They took advantage of the favorable moment, raised the Reich flag, and negotiated so-called protection contracts with the native tribes.
 London finally grudgingly accepted the German occupation.
-And within a short time, the Germans in the North Pacific gathered a colonial empire that was gigantic in area.
-Besides parts of New Guinea, the Kaiser-Wilhelmsland, this included New Pomerania, the Bismarck Archipelago, the northern Solomon Islands, the Caroline Islands, the Northern Mariana Islands, Palau, Nauru, the Marshall Islands and many more.
+And within a short time, the Germans in the North Pacific gathered a colonial empire that was gigantic in the area.
+Besides parts of New Guinea, the Kaiser-Wilhelmsland included New Pomerania, the Bismarck Archipelago, the northern Solomon Islands, the Caroline Islands, the Northern Mariana Islands, and Palau Nauru, the Marshall Islands, and many more.

 It took weeks to travel by ship from one end of this protected area to the other.
 But most of this colonial empire consisted of – water.
 And on most of the many islands, no German was ever seen until 1914, or the administration reached from a few places on the coast at most a few kilometers into the interior.
 The only complete census in 1912 revealed 478,843 indigenous people – and 772 German inhabitants.

 Such a territory could not be defended in case of war.
-The “army” on-site consisted of 16 Europeans and 597 indigenous people, as well as 61 German civilians capable of military service.
+The “army” on-site consisted of 16 Europeans and 597 indigenous people and 61 German civilians capable of military service.
 When the Australians landed south of Rabaul in mid-August 1914 with a mighty battle fleet and an army, the only battle lasted barely four hours.
 Most of the Germans were already worn down and ill by then.
 “They were trembling with fear, crying or stealing away,” stated Reserve Lieutenant Emil Kempf disapprovingly.
 German New Guinea Passport

-Hermann Detzner did not hear about any of this, he only learned about the war in November 1914, when he returned from an exploratory tour in the interior of New Guinea.
-He hurries to the coast, but either the Australians are already there, or the European settlements are no longer usable.
+Hermann Detzner did not hear about any of this.
+He only learned about the war in November 1914, when he returned from an exploratory tour in New Guinea’s interior.
+He hurries to the coast, but the Australians are already there, or the European settlements are no longer usable.

 Detzner decides to offer “resistance in the mountains,” as he writes.
 It becomes a resistance against the forces of nature.
-For four years, he roams the country in search of food and protection from rain and heat.
+For four years, he roams the country searching for food and protection from rain and heat.
 He describes endless marches, impenetrable forests, and tribes in the high valleys that have never seen people of other peoples, let alone a European.
 The Australians don’t bother to follow the German captain and his few faithful.

-Detzner reports with much pathos and the feeling of superiority of the Germans, but also with passion, almost affection, about this harsh country and its people, which is hostile to Europeans.
+Detzner reports with much pathos and the feeling of superiority of the Germans and passion, almost affection, about this harsh country and its people, which is hostile to Europeans.
 Sometimes it would be like Karl May if only Detzner’s prose were a little more fluent and the plot more densely told.